Bengee07/Module-2.6/lesson.md

 - Access control lists (ACLs) – Use ACLs to control which principals in other accounts can access the resource to which the ACL is attached.
 ACLs are similar to resource-based policies, although they are the only policy type that does not use the JSON policy document structure.
 ACLs are cross-account permissions policies that grant permissions to the specified principal.
 ACLs cannot grant permissions to entities within the same account.
 - Session policies – Pass advanced session policies when you use the AWS CLI or AWS API to assume a role or a federated user.
 Session policies limit the permissions that the role or user's identity-based policies grant to the session.
 Session policies limit permissions for a created session, but do not grant permissions.
 For more information, see Session Policies.

+### Activity - Define all the user/ level/ application on your company

+You or your group have discussed a specific case or business.
+Now let's list down all the users in your business, before we determine the policy they will get.

+Example:
+- HR
+- Procuremnet Team
+- C-Level
+- Marketing Team
+- Application to access your database
+- Marketing Application to send marketing email

 ---

 ## Part 2 - Example of Permission and Policies